-While the responsibility of the auditors in relation to the Financial Statements is set out in the Report of the Auditors, the responsibility of the Directors in relation to the Financial Statements is set out in the following statement.
+Directors' responsibility in relation to the preparation and presentation of the Financial Statements is set out in the following statement.
+Responsibility of the auditors in relation to the Financial Statements is set out in the report of the auditors.

 The Financial Statements comprise of: